Ben-Steele/Polygon-Rotation/README.md

 The bottom control pannel controls an arbitrary rotation.
-Moving the bottom x,y, and z sliders adjusts the vector the shape will be rotated around and this vector can be seen when in the wire frame view. the top sliders rotate around the respective axes.
+Moving the bottom x,y, and z sliders adjusts the vector the shape will be rotated around and this vector can be seen when in the wire frame view.
+The top sliders rotate around the respective axes.
-Distance changes the viewing distance, but entire shape will be drawn whether it is in the viewing angle or not.
+Distance changes the viewing distance, but the entire shape will be drawn whether it is in the viewing angle or not.